 74 cm, oil on canvas

-My painting takes its name from one of Beethoven's most famous works, the Ode to Joy, the text of which was written by the German poet Friedrich Schiller in 1785.
-The work is the fourth movement of Beethoven's Symphony No. 9, with four soloists, choir and orchestra.
-In 1972, the Council of Europe made the Ode to Joy the anthem of Europe.
-The work draws attention to the importance of practising the qualities of love, such as devotion, acceptance, tolerance, self-sacrifice, selflessness, brotherhood, and presents joy as a sacred and powerful thing, a divine spark that brings people together.
-My painting is inspired by this, but I wanted to approach these from a lighter side, so I used four different monkeys with funny faces as they dive into singing.
-In this painting, despite their differences, they symbolise unity.
-With this playful depiction, I emphasise that harmony and connection can flourish when we embrace diversity with a sense of humour and acceptance.
-The monkeys, with their distinctive appearance and moments of shared joy, serve as a lovely reminder that love and togetherness transcend our differences.
+My painting is named after one of Beethoven’s most famous works, the “Ode to Joy,” the text was written by the German poet Friedrich Schiller in 1785.
+The piece is the fourth movement of Beethoven’s Ninth Symphony, featuring four soloists, a choir, and an orchestra.
+In 1972, the Council of Europe adopted Ode to Joy as the anthem of Europe.
+It draws attention to how important is to of practice the qualities of love, such as devotion, acceptance, tolerance, self-sacrifice, altruism, brotherhood, and presents joy as something sacred and powerful, a spark from the divine that brings people together.